 There are two levels of competition: Tier One for upperclassman and Tier Two for freshmen and sophomores.
-Over $5000 in prizes is awarded, with a Tier One first place prize of $1500.
+Over $5000 in prizes are awarded, with a Tier One first place prize of $1500.

 There are three components to the competition: a research paper, an academic poster and an oral presentation.

 Students prepare a research paper up to 25 pages in length, designed to be sufficiently scholarly in use of literature, choice of methodology, and discussion of results and implications.